sychotixdev/PoEHUD-1/README.md

 PoeHud - Currently DETECTED, use it on your own risk!
 ======

 Several things are broken.
-Please be patient as new offsets and structured are found and fixes are deployed.
+Please be patient as new offsets and structures are found and fixes are deployed.
 ======

 Reads data from Path of Exile client application and displays it on transparent overlay, while you play PoE.